moondance-labs/tanssi-docs/dapp-developers/developer-toolkit/ethereum-api/dev-env/hardhat.md

 --8<-- 'code/dapp-developers/developer-toolkit/ethereum-api/dev-env/hardhat/terminal/compile.md'

 After compilation, an `artifacts` directory is created: it holds the bytecode and metadata of the contract, which are `.json` files.
-It’s a good idea to add this directory to your `.gitignore`.
+Adding this directory to your `.gitignore` is a good idea.

 ## Deploying the Contract {: #deploying-the-contract }

 To deploy the contract, you'll use Hardhat Ignition, a declarative framework for deploying smart contracts.
-Hardhat Ignition is designed to make it easy to manage recurring tasks surrounding smart contract  deployment and testing.
+Hardhat Ignition is designed to make managing recurring tasks surrounding smart contract deployment and testing easy.
 For more information about Hardhat Ignition and its architecture, be sure to check out the [Hardhat Ignition docs](https://hardhat.org/ignition/docs/getting-started#overview){target=\_blank}.

 To set up the proper file structure for your Ignition module, create a folder named `ignition` and a subdirectory called `modules`.
 Then add a new file to it called `Box.js`.
 You can take all three of these steps with the following command: